hgobinds/hgobinds/README.md

 #### My name is Gobind, welcome to my GitHub page!

 -----
-Gobind is a highly skilled data science professional with a robust background in Machine Learning, Dashboarding, and Project Management.
+Gobind is a data science professional with a robust background in Machine Learning, Dashboarding, and Project Management.
 Fluent in Python, SQL, and various data science libraries, he has a proven track record in ETL processes, model building and communicating through impactful data-driven stories.

 His education includes a Master of Data Science from Monash University and a Bachelor of Business (Accountancy) from RMIT University.
 Also complemented by a Data Science Bootcamp by Le Wagon Singapore.